tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 `docker run -it -p 8080:8080 -d --name shipyard shipyard/shipyard:v2 -rethinkdb-addr <your-host-ip>:<exposed-rethinkdb-port-above>`

 Shipyard will create a default user account with the username `admin` and the password `shipyard`.
 You should then be able to open a browser to `http://<your-host-ip>:8080` and see the Shipyard login.

+# Add an Engine
+You can then either use the web UI or the CLI to add an engine.
+See [Engines](/docs/engines/) for details.